Patrick Hamilton (writer): Life and works

 Hamilton disliked many aspects of modern life.
 He was disfigured badly when he was run over by a car in the late 1920s: the end of his novel Mr. Stimpson and Mr. Gorse (1953), with its vision of England smothered in metal beetles, reflects his loathing of the motor car.
-However, despite some distaste for the culture in which he operated, he was a popular contributor to it.
+Despite some distaste for the culture in which he operated, however, he was a popular contributor to it.
 His two most successful plays, Rope and Gas Light (1938, known as Angel Street in the US), made Hamilton wealthy and were also successful as films: the British-made Gaslight (1940), the 1944 American adaptation of Gaslight, and Alfred Hitchcock's Rope (1948).

 Hangover Square (1941) is often judged his most accomplished work and still sells well in paperback, and is regarded by contemporary authors such as Iain Sinclair and Peter Ackroyd as an important part of the tradition of London novels.
 Set in Earls Court where Hamilton himself lived, it deals with both alcohol-drinking practices of the time and the underlying political context, such as the rise of fascism and responses to it.
 Hamilton became an avowed Marxist, though not a publicly declared member of the Communist Party.
 During the 1930s, like many other authors, Hamilton grew increasingly angry with capitalism and believed that the violence and fascism of Europe during the period indicated that capitalism was reaching its end.
 This encouraged his Marxism and his novel Impromptu in Moribundia (1939) was a satirical attack on capitalist culture.